 Review Intro – Mesh Router: Deco X20 by TP-Link

 Every home needs a reliable WiFi network.
-To make sure the whole house or apartment is perfectly covered, you need to buy a whole-home WiFi system, which is also known as a mesh router.
+To ensure the whole house or apartment is perfectly covered, you need to buy a whole-home WiFi system, also known as a mesh router.
 The Deco X20 is a group of mesh points that interconnect to create a mesh network that allows all devices to reach the internet, allowing you to get maximum coverage inside your home or outside on the patio.

 The Design – Review Mesh Router: Deco X20